 What are normally tense times around boys, makeup, and clothing choices become full-out Amagedon battles to the death- the death of the daughter’s independence.
 Mom becomes ultra-critical of her daughter.

 What underlies this criticism?

-It isn’t that her daughter is doing anything (necessarily) wrong, the ultra criticalness stems from mom’s realization her daughter is growing up and away from her.
+It isn’t that her daughter is doing anything (necessarily) wrong.
+Instead, the ultra-criticalness stems from mom’s realization her daughter is growing up and away from her.

-This is confusing and unfair for her daughter who doesn’t understand why she is suddenly coming under fire.
+This criticism is confusing and unfair for her daughter.
+She doesn’t understand why she suddenly comes under fire.
 In response to mom’s hyper control, daughters frequently respond in one of two ways;

-1) They buckle under, lose their quest for independence and often times with it their thirst for life.
+1) They buckle under, lose their quest for independence, and often with it their thirst for life.
 They turn in on themselves in destructive ways.
-Depression, cutting, eating and anxiety disorders are all ways girls turn the rage they feel in on themselves.
+Depression, cutting, eating, and anxiety disorders are ways girls turn the rage they feel in on themselves.

-2) Alternatively, they meet fire with fire, control with counter control and wage all-out defiance of their mother’s control- Alcohol and drug abuse, promiscuity or random rule-breaking.
-In a perfect dysfunctional storm, they express their rage in a way that will cause them to feel shame and guilt, resulting in a return to mother “who knows best”.
+2) Alternatively, they meet fire with fire, control with counter control, and wage all-out defiance of their mother’s control- Alcohol and drug abuse, promiscuity, or random rule-breaking.
+Finally, in a perfect dysfunctional storm, they express their rage in a way that will cause them to feel shame and guilt, resulting in a return to mother “who knows best.”

-Oftentimes, parentified daughters go underground and hide their acting out behaviors.
-They continue to feel ashamed of themselves and don’t have a full understanding of their actions.
+Frequently, parentified daughters go underground and hide their acting out behaviors.
+As a result, they continue to feel ashamed of themselves and don’t have a complete understanding of their actions.